Brian Stoltz: Education

 Stoltz received undergraduate degrees in Chemistry and German from Indiana University of Pennsylvania in 1993.
 As an undergraduate he spent a year abroad at the Ludwig Maximilian University of Munich.
 He went on to earn his M.S. and Ph.D. at Yale University, where he studied organic chemistry under the supervision of John L. Wood, completing his studies in 1997.
 Upon completion of his graduate work, he held an NIH post-doctoral fellowship appointment in the laboratory of E. J. Corey at Harvard University from 1998 to 2000.

 Career and research

-Stoltz is the Editor-in-Chief of Tetrahedron.
+Stoltz began his independent career at Caltech in 2000.
+He was promoted to Associate Professor in 2006 and then to Full Professor in 2007.
+His laboratory is well-known for their achievements in total synthesis and methods development.
+Some of the achievements from his lab included the syntheses of cylandrocyclophane, jorunnamycin A, and cyanthawigin F. His lab also solved long-standing challenges, such as completing the synthesis of 2-quinuclidonium tetrafluoroborate.
+Stoltz is a leader in organometallic chemistry and has developed numerous methods, especially allylic alkylation chemistry.
+He is the Editor-in-Chief of Tetrahedron.
 At present he is also an associate editor for the Beilstein Journal of Organic Chemistry.